stormchaserroleplaying/stormchaserRPG/Talents/Bard/Whispers/index.md

 Once you capture a shadow with this feature, you can’t capture another one with it until you finish a short or long rest.

+### Psychic Blades III

+<div style="margin-top:-10px;"></div>

+#### **Cost:** 5 Character Points<br>**Prerequisite:** Psychic Blades II and 6 Other Bard Talents
+The bonus damage that you inflict with Psychic Blades increases to 5d6.

 ### Shadow Lore

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 40 Character Points<br>**Prerequisite:** Mantle of Whispers and 10 other Bard Talents
+#### **Cost:** 50 Character Points<br>**Prerequisite:** Mantle of Whispers and 7 Other Bard Talents
 You gain the ability to weave dark magic into your words and tap into a creature’s deepest fears.
-As an action, you make a proficient Charisma attack to magically whisper a phrase that only one creature of your choice within 30 feet of you can hear.
-This attack automatically misses if it doesn’t share a language with you or if the target can’t hear you.
+As an action, magically whisper a phrase that only one creature of your choice within 30 feet of you can hear.
+Make a performance check vs the target's wisdom defence.
+This check automatically fails if the target doesn’t share a language with you or if it cannot hear you.
 On a miss, your whisper sounds like unintelligible mumbling and has no effect.

-On a hit, the target is [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) by you for the next 8 hours or until you or your allies attack or damage it.
+On a hit, the target is [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) by you for the next 8 hours, or until you or your allies attack or damage it.
 The target interprets the whispers as a description of its most mortifying secret.
-You gain no knowledge of this secret, but the target is convinced you know it.
+You gain no knowledge of this secret, but the target is convinced that you know it.

-The [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) creature obeys your commands for fear that you will reveal its secret.
+The [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) creature obeys your commands for fear that you will reveal its secret.
 It won’t risk its life for you or fight for you, unless it was already inclined to do so.
-It grants you favors and gifts it would offer to a close friend.
+It grants you favours and gifts that it would offer to a close friend.

 When the effect ends, the creature has no understanding of why it held you in such fear.

 Once you use this feature, you can’t use it again until you finish a long rest.

+### Psychic Blades IV

+<div style="margin-top:-10px;"></div>

+#### **Cost:** 5 Character Points<br>**Prerequisite:** Psychic Blades III and 8 Other Bard Talents
+The bonus damage that you inflict with Psychic Blades increases to 8d6.